-The PRA will often need to work with other UK regulators, either to pursue its own objective or to assist them in theirs; this may also include other enforcement agencies.
+The PRA often needs to work with other UK regulators, either to pursue its own objective or to assist them in theirs; this may also include other enforcement agencies.

-The PRA will have agreements to support the sharing of information and judgements, and the co-ordination of actions.
-The PRA's general approach to these arrangements and the relationships they underpin will be focused on:
+The PRA has agreements to support the sharing of information and judgements, and the co-ordination of actions.
+The PRA's general approach to these arrangements and the relationships they underpin is focused on:

-- enabling all parties to focus on their own objectives; - the substantive issues of potential co-ordination; - avoiding where possible a detailed, prescriptive approach, to ensure that judgement and flexibility are not lost; and - provisions for regular review, ensuring that MoUs remain current and embedded within the organisations.
+- · enabling all parties to focus on their own objectives; - the substantive issues of potential co-ordination; - avoiding where possible a detailed, prescriptive approach, to ensure that judgement and flexibility are not lost; and - provisions for regular review, ensuring that MoUs remain current and embedded within the organisations.